serverlessworkflow/specification/examples/README.md

 #### Description

-In this example we want to implement an iPhone ordering workflow.
+In this example, we want to implement an iPhone ordering workflow.
 We receive an order by consuming an "Order Request" event.
 Then we start processing the order.

 The purpose of this example is to show how you can implement parallel execution of payment processing and preparing the phone shipment.
-We take advantage of the [Parallel state](../specification.md#Parallel-State) and its "completionType" property which is set to "and" by default.
+We take advantage of the [Parallel state](../specification.md#Parallel-State) and its `completionType` property which is set to `and` by default.
 This means that all parallel state branches must complete before the state can transition to the next workflow states.

 In addition, we show how we can use compensation for each Parallel state branch.
 This allows us to compensate each branch separately.
 Again, both shipment preparation and payment processing have to complete for the order to be completed successfully.

 For the sake of the example we assume that the "Order Request" event has the following sample payload: